 Will earplugs ruin the sound at a festival?

 Foam earplugs will.
 They cut high frequencies far more than low ones, leaving you with heavy, muffled sound.
-Flat-filter earplugs, like the BOLLSEN Music SoundPRO, reduce all frequencies evenly so the mix stays intact.
-Most people who switch to certified high-fidelity festival earplugs say the music actually sounds better, because the distortion from ear fatigue and overload is gone.
+Reusable silicone earplugs, like the BOLLSEN Music SoundPRO, bring the volume down to a safer level without the underwater muffle of foam.
+You still hear the music, just quieter.
+Most people who switch to certified silicone festival earplugs say the music actually sounds better, because the distortion from ear fatigue and overload is gone.

-What is the difference between foam earplugs and high-fidelity earplugs?
+What is the difference between foam earplugs and reusable silicone earplugs?

 How loud is Glastonbury festival in decibels?